lupyuen/pinephone-lvgl-zig/README.md

 TODO: What's inside the WASM File?

 TODO: Call `lv_demo_widgets` exported by `lvgltest.wasm`

+TODO: How to pass Strings and Buffers between JavaScript and Zig?

 TODO: Use Zig to connect the JavaScript UI (canvas rendering + input events) to LVGL WebAssembly [(Like this)](https://dev.to/sleibrock/webassembly-with-zig-pt-ii-ei7)